 Smartphone engineers employ technological advances to improve customer data privacy using both hardware and software methods.
 Many Android and iOS phones offer fingerprint and face scans, security updates for operating systems, and enable using multifactor authentication and additional security software.

-Considering the abovementioned advantages, the rational decision would be focusing on mobile development since it offers more possibilities regarding functionality, safety and monetization.
+Considering the abovementioned advantages, the rational decision for a business willing to build a messaging app would be to focus on mobile development.
+It offers more possibilities regarding functionality, safety, and monetization.
 Thus, in this article, the aspects of building a chat application will be described in the context of mobile software development.

 - Account registration.
 The chat application may accept and e-mail address or a phone number as a login in order to employ additional authentication measures.